 - Your customers – potential or otherwise – will trust you.

 So how do you create a bevvy of great, relevant content that will get Google and your customers hot under the collar?

-For your blogging to have meaningful results both in terms of beneficial SEO and building a loyal and trusting readership – who will be a mix of customers and soon-to-be customers – you need to plan your content and plan it well.
+For your blogging to have meaningful results both in terms of beneficial SEO and building a loyal and trusting readership, you need to plan your content and plan it well.

 Firmly wearing our positive hats however, lots of blog topics means lots of lovely content that your audience are crying out for.

-But your plan needs to be based on research analysis and clear objectives.
+An effective content plan is based on two things: research analysis and clear objectives.
 This last part is especially important as unless you lay out what the measures of success are – X number of good quality leads for example – then it’s impossible to determine if what you’re writing about is working.

-The good news is that there are lots of very groovy tools that can help you figure that out.
+The good news is that there are lots of very groovy tools that can help you figure these out.